 What are Speed and Duplex on an interface?

-Speed is the rate of the interface, commonly listed in Megabits per second (Mbps) or Gigabit per second (Gbps).
-And Duplex is a term used to describe how data is transmitted via an interface, shown as half-duplex or full-duplex.
+Speed is the rate of the interface, commonly listed in Megabits per second (Mb/s) or Gigabits per second (Gb/s).
+Duplex describes how data is transmitted via an interface: half‑duplex or full‑duplex.

-Duplex can be half-duplex or full-duplex.
-Only one piece of data can be sent or received at a time using a half-duplex interface.
-For example, conversations carried out using a two-way radio are typically conducted in the half-duplex mode.
-Each party must press a button to speak and is unable to listen in a while doing so.
-In contrast, a full-duplex interface allows data to be sent and received in real-time.
-For example, a discussion on a telephone is full-duplex.
+Duplex can be half‑duplex or full‑duplex.
+Only one piece of data can be sent or received at a time using a half‑duplex interface.
+For example, conversations carried out using a two‑way radio are typically conducted in half‑duplex.
+In contrast, a full‑duplex interface allows data to be sent and received at the same time, similar to a telephone conversation.

 How Auto‑Negotiation Works

-Please note: Auto-negotiation is not a magical thing or AI (Artificial Intelligence) and does not get enabled automatically.
-For auto-negotiation to work, you should always manually ensure that it is enabled on both sides of the network device’s ports.
-If it is enabled on one side and disabled on the other, then auto-negotiation will not work.
+Please note: Auto‑Negotiation is not automatic unless you enable it.
+Ensure it is configured on both sides of the ports.
+If it is enabled on one side and disabled on the other, then Auto‑Negotiation will not work as intended.

-You need to understand an essential feature within auto-negotiation called Parallel detection, which has the following benefits:-
+You need to understand an essential feature within Auto‑Negotiation called parallel detection:

 Ethernet auto‑negotiation takes place when the following events occur: